 University of Florida 3MT Competition

 Three Minute Thesis (3MTĀ®) is a research communication competition developed by the University of Queensland in Australia.
 It challenges graduate students to make a compelling presentation on their thesis topic and its significance in just three minutes.
-The competition helps students develop academic, presentation and research communication skills and the capacity to explain their research to a non-academic audience.
+The competition helps students develop academic, presentation and research communication skills as well as the capacity to explain their research to a non-academic audience.

 2024 3MT Winners

-It is with pride and excitement that we announce 3MT 2024 winners.
+It is with pride and excitement that we announce this year's 3MT winners.

 First Place: